Avdbergnmf/R-Analysis-BallOnPlate-Experiment/README.md

 # Analysis Code - Rocker

-> NOTE: This is old code from [this repository/experiment](https://gitlab.tudelft.nl/mln-lab-public/r-analysis-alex-van-den-berg-2024-vfd-experiment), used as the basis for a new analysis code.
-The readme's and code right is the old version and will be edited to fit the new data / analyses.
+> NOTE: This code is modified/improved from old repo [this repository/experiment](https://gitlab.tudelft.nl/mln-lab-public/r-analysis-alex-van-den-berg-2024-vfd-experiment).
+Readme's etc still need some updating.

 The code used for the analysis of ... .